 Although it can contaminate drinking water when it comes in contact with rocks and soil, our drinking water also runs the risk of becoming contaminated with Arsenic through industrial and agricultural pollution.

-When reporting on arsenic in drinking water and private wells, the Centers of Disease Control and Prevention stated that some industries in the United States release thousands of pounds of this semi-metallic element into the air every year.
+When reporting on arsenic in drinking water and private wells, the Centers for Disease Control and Prevention stated that some industries in the United States release thousands of pounds of this semi-metallic element into the air every year.
 “Once released, arsenic remains in the environment for a long time.
 Arsenic is removed from the air by rain, snow, and gradual settling.
 Once on the ground or in surface water, arsenic can slowly enter ground water,” states the CDC.

 You can remove arsenic from your water by using a water cooler with reverse osmosis built-in, a process that forces water through a semi-permeable membrane under pressure that will leave contaminants behind and dispense more pure and healthy drinking water.